Kingsman: The Golden Circle

-Writer-director James Cameron made "The Terminator" not long after the failure of his directorial debut, "Piranha II: The Spawning," a sequel that he made for Roger Corman after years of serving as a conceptual artist and special effects designer in his Corman's exploitation factory/auteur finishing school.
-The production marked the point where Cameron went from being a low-budget asterisk to a Hollywood player.
-Lucky for him, too—if "The Terminator" hadn't been both excellent and a hit, Cameron might have been forced to go back to being an anonymous special effects guy, and the world might never have witnessed the glories and absurdities of a filmography that encompasses the extraterrestrial-infused underwater psychodrama of "The Abyss," the heavy metal sequels "Aliens" and "Terminator 2," the misogynist slapstick bone-crusher "True Lies," and of course "Titanic" and "Avatar," which revolutionized production at key points in cinema's development.
-What's most striking now, in context of Cameron's career as a guy who only makes movies with nine-figure budgets and three hour running times, is how intimate and sleek the film is.
+Writer-director James Cameron made "The Terminator" not long after the failure of his directorial debut, "Piranha II: The Spawning," a sequel he did for Roger Corman after years as a conceptual artist and special effects designer in Corman's exploitation factory/auteur finishing school.
+The production marked Cameron's evolution from low-budget asterisk to Hollywood player.
+Lucky for him, too—if "The Terminator" hadn't been both excellent and a hit, Cameron might have been forced to go back to being an anonymous special effects guy again, and the world might never have witnessed the glories and absurdities of a filmography that encompasses the extraterrestrial-infused underwater psychodrama of "The Abyss," the heavy metal sequels "Aliens" and "Terminator 2," the misogynist slapstick bone-crusher "True Lies," and "Titanic" and "Avatar," which revolutionized production at key points in cinema's development.

 The film’s intimacy was a byproduct of its low budget (about $6 million) but as often happens in such situations, it turned out to be a wellspring of storytelling strength.
 Cameron’s script and direction are spiritually attuned to the resourceful Reese, a Jason Bourne prototype who steals whatever he needs at any moment (from a tramp’s pants and an off-the-rack trenchcoat to a police shotgun) and sprints from one location and plot point from the next, always glancing furtively around for the next threat and noting possible escape routes.
 Cameron and his producer and then-wife Gale Anne Hurd, were masters at making small films look big; they threatened to become the most potent husband-wife director-producer team since John Carpenter and Debra Hill until their 1989 divorce.
 They realized that as long as the story moved inexorably forward, pausing only to bash the audience across the face with rock-'em, sock-'em action sequences, it didn't matter how big the sets were; as long as audiences were invested in the characters, and the images were imaginative enough to make up for their cheapness, they'd get pulled in, and stay in.
 The damned thing never lets up—still.
 Yes, the miniatures, rear screen projection and stop motion effects have become quaint.
 But they were quaint in 1984, honestly—trust me on this; I saw it in a theater as a teenager after a childhood spent worshiping Ray Harryhausen and spotted every rear-projected image, stop motion effect and bloody puppet in place of an actor.
 But the film remains as involving as ever, thanks to the precision and emotional conviction of the storytelling.